-It’s hard to stay motivated when you’re putting yourself through a non-stop schedule of school, study and sleep.
+Staying motivated through a gruelling schedule of school, study and sleep is hard.

-So by having something to look forward to, a reward if you like, it’s heaps easier to stay on track through the months ahead.
+Having something rewarding to look forward to can make it heaps easier to stay on track through the months ahead.

-For some, it’s the school formal or Schoolies Week (stay safe, ok?).
-And for others, it’s a gap-year exploring far off countries with just a backpack.
+For some, it’s the school formal or Schoolies (stay safe, OK?).
+And for others, it’s a gap-year exploring new horizons with just a backpack.
 Whatever it is for you, make sure it’s something that you really want and can keep focused on.

-And while long term goals are the ultimate reward, and if it works for you, set yourself short term goals too.
-If you stick to your study schedule all week then how about a trip to the movies or just hang out with friends at the weekend?
+Long term goals should be the ultimate reward, but consider setting some short term goals too.
+For example, if you stick to your study schedule all week then how about a trip to the movies or just hang out with friends at the weekend?
 It could even be a little treat at the end of a study session before you hit the hay (and even though you’re looking after yourself, it doesn’t always have to be healthy).

 You’ve got this!
 Get your revision schedule organised and get going.

-You’ve been at school for 12 years, it’s been an intensive learning curve and you’re almost at the end.
-Just one more hurdle to go & you’re off into the world to do your thing.
+You’ve been at school for 12 years – it’s been an intensive learning curve and you’re almost at the end.
+Just one more hurdle to go and you’re off into the world to do your thing.